superwalnut/dotnet-core-api-template/README.md

         }
 ```

+### Pre-configured Serilog

-- Pre-configured Serilog with console sinks in the appsettings.json
+With console sinks in the appsettings.json

 ```json
   "Serilog": {